intel/nauta/toolbox/providers/gcp/gcp.md

 Most of the steps involved are being executed on this machine.

-Please note that the platform will be compiled from the source code during this procedure - it may take some time; typical installation time takes around 2 hours - please bee patient.
+Please note that the platform will be compiled from the source code during this procedure - it may take some time; typical installation time takes around 2 hours - please be patient.
 Binary installation is described in advanced guide.

 ### Google Cloud Platform Console: Create Platform Installation Node instance